etermind/alex/README.md

 *Langs*

 You can activate or deactivate a language by adding or removing a language here.
 Be aware that the theme you are using should support your default language, because if one of your other languages is not supported, we fallback to the default one.

+*Scripts*

+`scripts` is a list of JS scripts.
+This is optional.
+You have two flavors: using `content` or using `source`.
+The former is for inline scripts, while the latter is for scripts hosted elsewhere (on a CDN for instance).
+This is useful if you want to add [Google Analytics](https://analytics.google.com) or [Countly](https://count.ly) to your website.

 #### Menu section